Time-Varying Bayesian Optimization Without a Metronome: Abstract

 \section{Abstract}

-Time-Varying Bayesian Optimization (TVBO) is the go-to framework for optimizing a time-varying, expensive, noisy black-box function.
-However, most of the solutions proposed so far either rely on unrealistic assumptions on the nature of the objective function or do not offer any theoretical guarantees.
-We propose the first analysis that asymptotically bounds the cumulative regret of TVBO algorithms under mild and realistic assumptions only.
-In particular, we provide an algorithm-independent lower regret bound and an upper regret bound that holds for a large class of TVBO algorithms.
-Based on this analysis, we formulate recommendations for TVBO algorithms and show how an algorithm (\AlgoName) that follows them performs better than the state-of-the-art of TVBO through experiments on synthetic and real-world problems.
+Time-Varying Bayesian Optimization (TVBO) is the go-to framework for optimizing a time-varying, expensive, noisy black-box function $f$.
+However, most of the asymptotic guarantees offered by TVBO algorithms rely on the assumption that observations are acquired at a constant frequency.
+As the GP inference complexity scales with the cube of its dataset size, this assumption is unrealistic in the long run.
+In this paper, we relax this assumption and derive the first upper regret bound that explicitly accounts for changes in the observations sampling frequency.
+Based on this analysis, we formulate practical recommendations about dataset sizes and stale data policies of TVBO algorithms.
+We illustrate how an algorithm (\AlgoName) that follows these recommendations performs better than the state-of-the-art of TVBO through experiments on synthetic and real-world problems.